Glossary – Words, terms, and the abuse of language.

 THE “CIRCULAR”

 A rotation through the revolving door, in which an individual moves from the private to the public sector then back to the private sector again, bringing with them their knowledge from the government but more importantly their contacts.
-Significantly, a move not covered by the Lobbying Act.
+Significantly, the “circular” is a career move not covered by Canada’s Lobbying Act.

 THE “ENTRY” STAGE

 A revolving door move in which industry executives leave their positions to join or “enter” the public office tasked with regulating their industry.
 According to Stéphanie Yates and Étienne Cardin-Trudeau, because of public officers’ allegiance to their former industry, lobbying is de facto exerted, “from within.”
-Significantly, a move not covered by the Lobbying Act.
+The “entry” stage move is not covered by Canada’s Lobbying Act.

 THE “EXIT” STAGE

 A revolving door move in which government staffers leave or “exit” public office for a private position, whether to work explicitly as a company employee or as a lobbyist or consultant for a company or industry recently within their regulatory purview.
-The only move covered by the Lobbying Act.
+The “exist” stage is the only career move covered by Canada’s Lobbying Act.

 ABOUT US